 Branch out on your next trip by staying in a tree-house hotel along the beach or in a remote rainforest.

-Want to go out on a limb for your next vacation—literally?
-Once the sole province of young boys and Ewoks, tree houses offer adventurous travelers (read: unafraid of heights) a unique travel experience in an age of roadside motel chains and globe-stretching hotel corporations.
+Want to go out on a limb for your next vacation — literally?
+Once the sole province of young boys and Ewoks, tree houses offer adventurous (read: unafraid of heights) travelers a unique travel experience.

 Better yet, this new breed is more than just planks of wood nailed to an old oak.
 The Costa Rica Tree House Lodge, in Limón, for example, has a full kitchen and luxurious bathroom built around a gnarled 100-year-old Sangrillo tree.
 Head to South Africa’s Tsala Treetop Lodge, in Plettenberg Bay, and you’ll find infinity pools and fireplaces.